VectorInstitute/vector-inference/README.md

 * **FAILED**: Inference server in an unhealthy state.
 Job failed reason will be shown.
 * **SHUTDOWN**: Inference server is shutdown/cancelled.

-Note that the base URL is only available when model is in `READY` state.
+Note that the base URL is only available when model is in `READY` state, and if you've changed the Slurm log directory path, you also need to specify it when using the `status` command.

 Finally, when you're finished using a model, you can shut it down by providing the Slurm job ID:
 ```bash